the-events-calendar/the-events-calendar/readme.txt

 * Danish from Hans Christian Andersen
 * Dutch from Dirk Westenberg
 * Estonian from Andra Saimre
-* Finnish by Ari-Pekka Koponen
+* Finnish by Elias Okkonen
 * French from Laurent Proulx
-* German from Stefan Dorscht
+* German from Stefan Dorscht and Oliver Heinrich
 * Greek from Yannis Troullinos
 * Icelandic by Baldvin √ñrn Berndsen
 * Indonesian by Didik Priyanto